yujiangxie/QuadSEM/README.md

 Comparison to conventional wave equation solvers, the QuadSEM is designed for two input models m1 and m2, so that people can compute two sets of forward fields s(m1) and s(m2) simultaneously in the forward simulation, as well as can compute four sets of wave fields simultaneously in the adjoint simulation: that is two (reversed) forward fields s(m1) and s(m2) and two adjoint fields s*(m1) and s*(m2).
 These fields are simultaneously computed on the fly so that the full Hessian kernels can be computed on the fly as well without the need for the entire wavefield storage.
 Only the boundary fields and the last snapshot of the forward fields are needed in the elastic case.

-The QuadSEM can be written in any computer language or can be designed as new software.
+The QuadSEM can be written in a different computer language or can be designed as new software.
 However, for easy use of the codes, we use the framework of the Specfem2D that many people are familiar with, where one just needs to set four parameters in the Par_file for the new forward and new adjoint simulation.
 The use of the other input parameters is the same as that of the Specfem2D.

 All codes are given in QuadSEM2D_elastic.zip